Kinovarobotics/kinova-ros/README.md

     Topic:  /jaco_arm_driver/in/start
     Result:  string start_result – a string containing the results of the start service

+#### Start and Stop Force Control
+When called, these services will enable/disable cartesian force control of arms with torque sensors.

+    Topics: /jaco_arm_driver/in/start_force_control
+    Result: Enable (or disable) force control for robots with torque sensors.

+#### Setting Force Control Parameters
+When called, parameters of the cartesian force control algorithm will be changed instantly.

+    Topic:  /jaco_arm_driver/in/set_force_control_params
+    Result: Instantly change force control parameters.
+See the Jaco API documentation for details on the meaning of these parameters.

 ### Joint Velocity Subscriber
 Publishing messages to this topic allows for the arm to be controlled using joint velocity commands.
 For example, the following command will cause the arm to spin the sixth joint: